Cedar Weight Loss

 • Reducing the risk of and improving outcomes for certain cancers

-During your initial thorough health review, we take all of your medical conditions and current medications into account to create a comprehensive plan that supports your goals and overall health.
+During your health review, we take all of your medical conditions and current medications into account to create a comprehensive plan or recommendations that support your goals and overall health.

-Due to safety concerns, we do not prescribe weight loss medications to individuals who are pregnant, breastfeeding, or actively trying for a pregnancy.
-If you become pregnant while on medication, please inform our team immediately, as the medication will need to be discontinued.
+Due to safety concerns, we do not recommend weight loss medications to individuals who are pregnant, breastfeeding, or actively trying for a pregnancy.
+If you become pregnant while on medication, please inform your prescribing provider or PCP immediately, as the medication will need to be discontinued.
 For those planning a pregnancy, all weight loss medications should be stopped at least 2-3 months before attempting to conceive.

 It is important to note that achieving a healthier weight can often improve fertility and increase the chances of a healthy pregnancy.

-We can provide you with a detailed invoice, often called a "Superbill," that you can submit to your insurance company for potential reimbursement.
+We can provide you with an invoice, often called a "Superbill," that you can submit to your insurance company for potential reimbursement.
 We recommend contacting your insurance provider to inquire about your "out-of-network" benefits for medical care.
-Be aware that many insurance plans do not cover obesity care, and it may be "exempt" from your plan.
+Be aware that some insurance plans do not cover obesity care, and it may be "exempt" from your plan.

-Working with your primary care provider (PCP) can be an excellent choice for managing your weight long-term.
-At Cedar Weight Loss, our program is designed to give you a strong start with a personalized plan.
-After our intake and 2-week follow up, if you choose to transition care to your PCP, we can fax visit and lab records to ensure a smooth handoff.
-Please note it may take up to three months to get an appointment with your PCP, please plan for this in advance.
+Working with your primary care provider (PCP) can be an excellent and cost-effective decision for long-term weight management.
+At Cedar Weight Loss, our services are designed to give you a strong start with a personalized plan, offering the extended time that you deserve.
+I can fax our visit and lab records to your PCP to ensure a smooth handoff.
+Please note it may take at least 3 months to get an appointment with your PCP, please plan for this in advance.

-We advise seeing your PCP and/or a registered dietician monthly for weight management until you have maintained your goal weight for 6-9 months, at which point you may discuss quarterly follow-ups if preferred.
+We advise seeing your PCP, prescribing provider and/or a registered dietician monthly for weight management until you have maintained your goal weight for at least 6-9 months, then possibly dropping to quarterly follow-ups if preferred.
 Weight management is a chronic condition that benefits from routine, ongoing care.
-If you notice a weight gain of 5 pounds or more during maintenance, it’s important to schedule a follow-up visit with your provider.
-You will always be welcome to return for care at Cedar Weight Loss.
+If you notice a weight gain of 5 pounds or more during your maintenance phase, it’s important to schedule a follow-up visit with your provider.
+You are always welcome to return to Cedar Weight Loss for support or care.

 • HOME